juniordiscart/ImpossibleOdds-Toolkit/Docs/Json.md

 }
 ```

-A possible output for the above data could be:
+A possible output for a list of animals:

 ```json
 {